dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 	- *Where are my files*
 	- *Why does EasyEDA focus on Cloud based EDA*
 	- *How can I work if there is no internet*
-	- *Does EasyEDA has a desktop version*
+	- *Does EasyEDA have a desktop version*
 	- *Which Browser is best for EasyEDA*
 	- *How to go to your dashboard*
 **Projects and Files**